ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 In each step, we run the weak learner and find the best $(i,\theta)$.
 So the overall time is linear in the input size and the time to run the weak learner.

-To summarize, we designed a new algorithm, BBM-RS, that is robust, interpretable, and has high accuracy.
+To summarize, we designed a new efficient algorithm, BBM-RS, that is robust, interpretable, and has high accuracy.
 The following theorem shows this.
 Please refer to [our paper](https://arxiv.org/abs/2102.07048) for the pseudocode of BBM-RS and more details for the theorem.